Dan-Shumayev/All-Logic-in-Python/README.md

     - **Ways of proving incompleteness of operator sets**:
         - **Incompleteness proof** - Showing that every boolean function over the said set of operators is preserving some property denoted by `P` (usually done by induction).
 Hence, we show that there is an operator that does not hold the `P`-preserveness (so the first set lacks at least one operator `->` isn't complete).
         - **Another way to refute set-completeness** - Showing that every boolean function using only the said set of operators is affine by showing that every subset of the operators is equivalent to `XOR` and `~`.
 Now, we know that the operator `&` is not affine, thus the affine set is not complete.
+            - **Note:** - Each operator is affine if there exists an isomorphic matrix of the form Ax + b (in particular, any linear transformation is affine).
+Note that `<->` is affine as it can be expressed as a composition of affines (`Negation` of `XOR` which are both linear transformations.)
         - **Another way to refute set-completeness** - Showing that every boolean function using the said set of operators is *monotone* (Changing an input from `F` to `T` never changes the output from `T` to `F`). `~` is not monotone. hence is not in the set, and the set is incomplete.
 </details>